VOLTTRON/volttron-developer/AGENT_DEVELOPMENT.md

     ```

 That's it for this agent.
 There are a lot of agents where this will be enough to do the
 transition.
-For other items there may be some more things to modify, however I will have a
+For other items there may be some more things to modify, however VOLTTRON team will have a
-full disclosure of those in the upcoming white paper and will update this repository as I go.
+full disclosure of those in the upcoming white paper and will update this repository accordingly.